AI Workshop: learn to build apps with AI →

 In this example I tried reaching for my blog with traceroute flaviocopes.com:

-Not every router travelled returns us information.
+Not every router along the path returns information.
 In this case, traceroute prints * * *.
 Otherwise, we can see the hostname, the IP address, and some performance indicator.

 For every router we can see 3 samples, which means traceroute tries by default 3 times to get you a good indication of the time needed to reach it.
 This is why it takes this long to execute traceroute compared to simply doing a ping to that host.